 Please be aware that this website may contain images, voices or names of deceased persons in the photographs, film, audio recordings or printed material.

+Over the Institute’s history, we have funded more than 160 students through our scholarship programs.
+These talented scholars have undertaken PhDs, Masters by research and coursework, certificate courses and cadetships.
 For information on some of our current and past scholarship recipients visit our scholar profiles page.

 Our scholarships contribute to Aboriginal and Torres Strait Islander leadership of health research by providing the opportunity to develop skills in relevant areas to effective health research.

 In the 2021 round, the following scholarship types are available:

 Postgraduate Top-up Scholarships are available to Aboriginal and Torres Strait Islander PhD and Masters by Research students.
 To be eligible, Masters by research students must be in their first year and PHD students in their second year of study.
 If undertaking a PhD, students must provide evidence that they have completed their Confirmation of Candidature, while Masters by Research Students must provide proof of their enrolment and their supervisor’s details.
 For more information on our Postgraduate Top-up scholarships, click on the link below.